ad-si/Perspec/readme.md

 1. Take photos
     1. Use camera app which lets you lock rotation (e.g. [OpenCamera]).
       Otherwise check out the guide below to fix rotation.
+    1. Use a sound activated camera to take photos simply by clicking your tongue or snipping your finger.
+E.g. with:
+      - [Pluto Trigger] - Hardware device
+      - [Magic Lantern] - 3rd party firmware for Canon
+      - [iSoundCam] - Android app
 1. Use `perspec rename` sub-command to fix order and names of scanned files.
 1. Verify that
     - All pages were captured and have the correct filename